pyodide/pyodide/repository-structure.md

 1. CPython
-2. The py/\_pyodide package which is a Python package with pure Python code avaiable in the inner stage of the Pyodide bootstrap process.
+2. The py/\_pyodide package which is a Python package with pure Python code available in the inner stage of the Pyodide bootstrap process.
 3. The core/pyodide code, implemented in a mix of C and JavaScript, which embeds the CPython interpreter in an emscripten application.
 This relies on py/pyodide and js/pyodide at runtime.
 The final stage of initialization is to